2000 Marsa Brega Short 360 crash: Investigation

-Salvage workers were deployed to the crash site to retrieve the flight data recorder (FDR) and cockpit voice recorder (CVR), and were eventually able to recover the wreckage of the Shorts 360 within nine days of the accident.
+Salvage workers were deployed to the crash site to retrieve the flight data recorder (FDR) and cockpit voice recorder (CVR), and were eventually able to recover the wreckage of the Short 360 within nine days of the accident.
 The Swiss Transportation Safety Investigation Board (STSIB), British Air Accidents Investigation Branch (AAIB), and American National Transportation Safety Board (NTSB) joined with the Libyan Civil Aviation Authority (LCAA) to investigate the cause of the crash.
 The AAIB had offered their facility of Farnborough in Hampshire to analyse the content of the black boxes.

 Engine failure

 Everyone on board the aircraft agreed that both engines had failed in mid-flight.
 There was no unusual sound from either engine and so metal or mechanical failure were ruled out from the possible causes of the crash.
 Investigators also ruled out fuel contamination following close examination on the fuel samples that had been collected from the crash site.
 Fuel exhaustion was also ruled out as the amount of fuel was sufficient for the aircraft to continue the flight to Marsa Brega.
 Crew mismanagement and fuel supply cut off were also considered as unlikely due to lack of evidence.

 The investigation finally concluded that the source of the engine failure was from flooding of the engines.
 The aircraft had been exposed to moisture from clouds and the decrease in outside temperature to -6 C would make a favorable condition for icing.
 The aircraft later descended into lower altitude, melting the ice and causing the engines to be flooded.